 Assuming you are writing from your main character's point of view (and not an omniscient POV) then you will narrate what the main character perceives.
 Since the main character hears what the person on the other end of the phone is saying, you would include both characters' dialogue.

-The guidelines for telephone dialogue are much the same as for normal dialogue.
-Start a new paragraph each time a new person speaks.
+unless otherwise stated.
+So, whether you are describing normal dialogue or a telephone conversation, start a new paragraph each time a new person speaks.
 Include speech tags ("I said," "John said" etc.) where necessary to identify who is speaking.

 Once you have established the speaking order, you can leave out any additional tags.
 Perhaps use an occasional tag if it's a long passage of dialogue.
 Obviously, if there are more than two speakers, more tags will be needed.

 You can also use action beats in place of tags, or use a combination.
 Again, because each paragraph is about what one person does, all the action in a paragraph is assumed to be performed by the same person.
 So if you have a character do something, and then there is some speech, we assume the person speaking is the same person who does the action.

 "On my way," said Mary.

 I looked up and down the footpath.
 "Where are you?"

 "On my way."
 Mary was breathing heavily.
 I could hear her rapid footsteps in the background.

 "You know I can't wait for you."